styalai/player-detection-on-Minecraft-with-YOLOv8/README.md

 You can easely reproduce this for any things.
 There are many tutorials for it.

 First create a dataset with a special organization describe in https://docs.ultralytics.com/datasets/detect/#ultralytics-yolo-format
+I use https://www.cvat.ai/ for create my dataset it's very simple.

 Second go to the hub https://hub.ultralytics.com/ go to model/train model and create a new one at the 3 step of creation you must do a choice : train on google colab (for free gpu) or train on your computer.